ahanba/pyatus/README.md

 ```

 #### About config.yaml
-You can find the simple config.yaml in the sample folder.
+You can find config.yaml in the sample folder.
 ```
 # Specify the folder where files you want to check are located, and columns to read.